i80and/greni/README.md

 ## Introduction

-`greni` is the Icelandic word for the den of a fox.
+*Greni* is the Icelandic word for the den of a fox.
 It is also a build tool that intelligently concatenates a pipeline of the following tools:

 * [svelte](http://svelte.technology)